Old Knitting Machines

 Finally, if there is someone you know who might be interested in using the machine, if they had some help, the club is here for all levels of ability from the absolutely bewildered to those with many years of knitting behind them.
 We love to pass on our skills.

 Brother Knitting Machines are no longer in production but used parts and accessories are often available.
-Try The Guild of Machine Knitters to start your search or online sales sites such as EBay or Gumtree.
+The Guild of Machine Knitters has recently merged with the Knitting & Crochet Guild, and you may find some useful information on their website (www.kcguild.org.uk): You can also try online sales sites such as EBay or Gumtree.

 Older Knitmaster machines may be badged Empisal, later models may be badged Silver Reed.